 When the shoulder is dislocated, pain is always present and can be excruciating.
-Mobility of the arm is minimal and there is a possibility of spasms in the arm.
-As the humeral head is often moved out of place the shoulder may appear to have a bulge which is often a telltale sign of dislocation.
+Mobility of the arm is minimal, and there is a possibility of spasms in the arm.
+As the humeral head is often moved out of place, the shoulder may appear to have a bulge, which is usually a telltale sign of dislocation.

 How Are Dislocations Diagnosed?

-If shoulder dislocation is suspected the first measure of concern is joint relocation and managing the pain.
-Your doctor will also ask questions in regards to allergies, family history and if this happened before as that may alter their treatment plan.
-Upon examining the shoulder, the doctor will look for a “squared-off” shoulder which will have a loss of a normal rounded appearance.
+If shoulder dislocation is suspected, the first measure of concern is joint relocation and managing the pain.
+Your doctor will also ask questions in regards to allergies, family history, and if this happened before as that may alter their treatment plan.
+Upon examining the shoulder, the doctor will look for a “squared-off” shoulder, which will have a loss of a healthy rounded appearance.

 To ensure that all angles are covered in an x-ray, two pictures are taken, one from the anterior side and a second from the posterior side to cover all angles of the humeral head.

-Shoulder dislocations are painful and our team of Atlanta orthopedic doctors is highly skilled at treating this condition as well as providing education to help prevent future dislocations.
-If you experienced a dislocation, and need a specialist to help you on your road to recovery, our team of specialists is ready to help you now and by calling (404) 855-2141 you are taking the first step on your road to recovery.
+Shoulder dislocations are painful, and our team of Atlanta orthopedic doctors is highly skilled at treating this condition as well as providing education to help prevent future dislocations.
+If you experienced dislocation and need a specialist to help you on your road to recovery, our team of specialists is ready to help you now, and by calling (404) 855-2141, you are taking the first step on your road to recovery.